 Manual CPC (cost per click): You set your ad group and keyword bids, and Microsoft Advertising uses these bids every time.
 This is every campaign's default bid strategy.
-To switch the default Manual CPC strategy to Enhanced CPC, click Settings tab from the Campaign page.
+To switch the default Manual CPC strategy to Enhanced CPC, click on the Settings tab from the Campaign page.
 Under Bid strategy, choose Enhanced CPC: Adjust my bid to get more conversions.

 Enhanced CPC (cost per click): You set your ad group and keyword bids, and Microsoft Advertising automatically adjusts your bids in real time to increase your chances for a conversion.
 Your bid will go up to 30% higher on searches that are more likely to convert and up to 100% lower on searches less likely to convert.
 (This change will be applied after you set your bid adjustments.)

-Maximize Clicks: Microsoft Advertising automatically sets your bids in real time to get as many clicks as possible within your budget.
-If you want greater control over your bids while using Maximize Clicks, you can also set a maximum CPC (cost per click).
+Maximise Clicks: Microsoft Advertising automatically sets your bids in real time to get as many clicks as possible within your budget.
+If you want greater control over your bids while using Maximise Clicks, you can also set a maximum CPC (cost per click).
 This is an optional limit you can set to make sure that Microsoft Advertising never pays more than a certain amount for each individual click.

 You can improve your click-through rate with better ad copy for all ad groups with break-even CPCs.
 Last, you can use all ad extensions possible.
-Pause poor-performing ads, test new ones using tools like Boost Media or Analysis, and don’t forget to look at your Quality Score.
+Pause poor-performing ads, test new ones using tools like Boost Media or AdAlysis, and don’t forget to look at your Quality Score.